Extend GIMP with Plugins: G'MIC, Resynthesizer, BIMP and More

 Plugins transform GIMP from a capable editor into a professional powerhouse.
 Discover the best GIMP plugins, learn how to install them, and understand which ones are safe to use.
+For exact folder paths and troubleshooting, keep the GIMP plugin installation guide open alongside this overview.

 Must-Have GIMP Plugins